-At MC, the Compliance Committee and the Compliance Officer systems play important roles in implementing compliance programs.
-As an advisory body to the Chief Compliance Officer, important compliance incidents that occur in the MC Group and compliance programs to solve compliance issues are reported, consulted and discussed in the Compliance Committee.
-The Compliance Committee is led by the Chief Compliance Officer, who is appointed by the President, and held twice a year, in principle.
-The matters reported to and discussed at the Compliance Committee are reported to the Executive Committee and the Board of Directors once a year.
+At MC, the Compliance Committee and the Compliance Officer systems play important roles in the implementation of compliance programs.
+As an advisory body to the Chief Compliance Officer, the Compliance Committee reports on major compliance incidents that occur in the MC Group and discusses measures to resolve compliance issues.
+The Compliance Committee is led by the Chief Compliance Officer, who is appointed by the President, and meetings are held twice a year, in principle.
+Matters reported to and discussed at the Compliance Committee are reported to the Executive Committee and the Board of Directors once a year.
 The Chief Compliance Officer is in charge of all compliance matters of the entire MC Group, and is responsible for planning and implementing compliance programs.
-The Chief Compliance Officer also has the authority to conduct necessary investigations in the event of a breach or potential breach of compliance and can also order the suspension or change of the business activities to prevent or remedy the breach or potential breach.
-In addition, MC has appointed Compliance Officers in the corporate section and in each Business Group at the Head Office.
-Each Compliance Officer has an authority to, implement compliance programs in a manner tailored to the characteristics of each section and Group.
+The Chief Compliance Officer also has the authority to conduct necessary investigations in the event of a breach or potential breach of compliance, and can also order the suspension or change of business activities to prevent or remedy a breach or potential breach.
+In addition, MC has appointed senior executives in the corporate section and in each Business Group at the Head Office as Compliance Officers.
+Each Compliance Officer has the authority to implement compliance programs in a manner tailored to the characteristics of each section and Group, as well as various measures to prevent recurrence of violations, and is responsible for improving ethical conduct and preventing bribery and corruption.